Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Background

 Persistent homology is a computational approach with which one can derive topological indices, such as the Betti numbers, of the underlying manifold of data.
-The theoretical complexity of applying persistent homology using a sparse implementation is cubic in the number simplices that describe a sample, however, in practice, this can be as low as linear~\citep{Zom05}.
-A general introduction that can serve as background to computational topology and algebraic topology can be found in the books of \citet{Ede10} and \citet{Hatcher2002}, respectively.
+The theoretical complexity of applying persistent homology using a sparse implementation is cubic in the number of simplices that describe a sample, however, in practice, this can be as low as linear~\citep{Zom05}.
+A general introduction that can serve as background to computational topology and algebraic topology can be found in the books of~\citet{Ede10} and~\citet{Hatcher2002}, respectively.

-The use of CNNs to predict the Betti numbers of data was first proposed by \citet{Pau19}, who trained 2D and 3D CNNs with simulated data cubes into which cavities were introduced.
-This approach was extended by~\citet{Han23}, who used simulated 4D data cubes to train a custom 4D CNN that was implemented using the Pytorch library~\citep{Pas19}.
-Both studies used persistent homology software (JavaPlex~\citep{AdamsEtAl2014} and GUDHI~\citep{Mar14}, respectively) as a comparison partner, and discuss some of the headwinds that were faced when using both persistent homology software and CNNs.
-When analysing image-type data with persistent homology, it was possible to gain some memory and speed advantage by using a single (unfiltered) cubical complex~\citep{Ott16, Han23}.
-Notwithstanding, these headwinds appear to magnify in the 4D setting, where the computational and memory demands of analysing samples larger than $64^4$ became prohibitively large, even when aided by supercomputers.
+The use of CNNs to predict the Betti numbers of data was first proposed by~\citet{Pau19}, who conducted supervised training of 2D and 3D CNNs using simulated data cubes into which cavities were introduced and labelled with Betti numbers.
+This approach was extended in a previous pilot study~\citep{Han23}, which used simulated 4D data cubes with Betti number labels to train a custom 4D CNN that was implemented using the Pytorch library~\citep{Pas19}.
+Both studies used persistent homology software (JavaPlex~\citep{AdamsEtAl2014} and GUDHI~\citep{Mar14}, respectively) as a comparison partner, and discussed some of the headwinds that were faced when using both persistent homology software and CNNs.
+When analysing image-type data with persistent homology, it was possible to gain some memory and speed advantage by using a single (unfiltered) cubical complex~ \citep{Ott16, Rob11, Del15}.
+Notwithstanding, these headwinds appear to magnify in the 4D setting, where the computational and memory demands of analysing samples larger than $64^4$ became prohibitively large, even when aided by basic supercomputers available at that time.